-The Director of Masters Courses, Professor Ben Morgan, will be hosting a workshop on Tuesday, week 8 of Hilary term, designed to assist in planning of dissertations.
+The Director of Masters Courses, Professor Andrew Counter, will be hosting a workshop in Hilary term, designed to assist in planning of dissertations.
 The workshop will enable students to develop a realistic idea of what a dissertation looks like, in order to assist in essay planning and time management.
 Further details on the session, including a link to sign up, will be circulated in Hilary term.